Add text in Keynote on iPad

 A text box is added to your slide (you can change how the text looks later).

 Drag the text box to where you want it.

-If you can’t move the box, tap outside the box to deselect the text, then tap the text once to select its text box.
+If you can’t move the box, tap outside the box to deselect the text, then tap the text once to select the text box.

 To resize the text box, drag the selection handle on the left or right side of the box.